What does 3D Secure payment mean & how does it work?

 Andy Tweddle, Payments writer

-That’s where 3D Secure (also known by its current iteration: 3DS2) comes in.
+That’s where 3D Secure (also known by its current iteration: 3Ds2) comes in.
 It’s a protocol specifically designed to add an extra layer of security to online card transactions.
-In this post, we’ll explain exactly how 3D Secure works, discuss its benefits and drawbacks, as well as exploring other fraud-minimising payment methods.
+In this post we’ll explain exactly how 3D Secure works, discuss its benefits and its drawbacks, as well as consider other fraud-minimising payment methods.

 What is 3D Secure?

-3D Secure is a security measure designed to help protect merchants from credit and debit card fraud by adding a verification step when paying.
+3D Secure is a security measure designed to help protect merchants from credit and debit card fraud by adding an additional verification step when paying.
 3D Secure was first put into practice by Visa as a security-enhancing feature for online payments.
-Today, there are many different security protocols for various credit and debit card payments, all based on the 3D Secure protocol.
+Today, there are many different security protocols for various credit cards, all based on the 3D Secure platform.
 Popular examples include:

 • Visa Secure